Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model

-While the present work establishes a conceptual and methodological promising foundation, several developments are required for deployment in practical applications.
+While the present work establishes a conceptually and methodologically promising foundation, several developments are required for deployment in practical applications.
 Most importantly, the model must generalise across varying flow conditions.
-The methodology introduced here for imposing statistical structure provides a potential pathway toward interpolation, and possibly controlled extrapolation, beyond the original training manifold.
+The present work demonstrates the framework only within the training distribution; whether the proposed conditioning strategy can steer the posterior toward statistics that depart from the prior, thereby supporting interpolation or controlled extrapolation across operating conditions, remains to be established and is a primary direction for future work.
 In addition, the current temporal generation window is too short for realistic operational use; this limitation may be addressed through autoregressive rollouts~\citep{shysheya2024conditional}.
 Finally, practical wind-farm applications require the ability to handle complex geometries such as turbines.
 Generalization to varying obstacle geometries may be achieved by treating them as additional conditioning variables~\citep{hu2025generative}.

 \begin{bmhead}[Acknowledgments.]
 We thank Dr. Hossein Gorji of EMPA, Dr. Ruifeng Hu of Lanzhou University and Dr. Zhiye Zhao from the HKUST for their insightful discussions. \end{bmhead}

 \begin{bmhead}[Funding.]
 The authors acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2075 - 390740016 and support from the Stuttgart Center for Simulation Science (SimTech).
 F.S. and B.T. are supported by the Carl Zeiss Foundation (CZS Project Number P2021-04012), which is gratefully acknowledged.
 The authors also acknowledge support by the state of Baden--Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG. \end{bmhead}